pranavns/Shell-Scripting/README.md

-This repository contains independant shell scripts for autmomating tasks that take significant time
+This repository contains independent shell scripts for autmomating tasks that take significant time
 when carried out manually.
 This would be useful when you want to make a result in a short span of time.

 Some of these scripts may have dependencies which can even be a third-party application in Ubuntu SC.